SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Their primary role is to ensure that new instances of that type are correctly initialized before they are used for the first time.

-As an alternative, this example could have been written by providing a default value at the point that the property is declared:
+As an alternative, this example could be written by providing a default value at the point that the property is declared:

 .. testcode:: initialization